Oily Skin | Causes & Treatments

 What Causes Oily Skin?

-However, when excess skin oil is produced within the pores, your skin will look greasy and shiny, which can lead to clogged pores over time, if you do not take proper care.
+Overactive sebaceous glands are responsible for the development of oily skin because they produce an excess of sebum, a substance that resembles oil and helps to keep the skin soft and supple.
+When excess skin oil is produced within the pores, your skin will look greasy and shiny, which can lead to clogged pores over time, if you do not take proper care.
 This would eventually lead to occasional or persistent pimples, blackheads/ whiteheads, acne flare-ups and very large or obvious pores on the skin.

 The symptoms of oily skin and the severity vary between individuals.
 Here are some factors that cause your oily skin;